…and welcome back to my blog.

 Qualifications – do they stipulate what qualifications they hold?
 Do they mention taking part in continued professional development?

-Accrediting bodies – are they a member of a recognized accrediting body, such as the BACP?
+Accrediting bodies – are they a member of a recognised accrediting body, such as the BACP?

 Experience – do they have any experience in the issue you are presenting with?